 Job Description for a Construction Safety Manager

 Construction safety managers generally work in either an office environment or on a construction site.
 Within an office, they set and review health and safety guidelines in order to minimize accidents and injuries.
 These professionals may also travel to construction sites to conduct safety audits.
 This may include checking for appropriate safety clothing or gear, as well as enforcing the display of safety signage.
-The U.S. Bureau of Labor Statistics (BLS) reports that positions for all construction managers are expected to increase by 5% between 2014 and 2024, which is as fast as the national average.
-Construction safety managers made a median annual salary of $87,400 as of 2015, according to the BLS.
+The U.S. Bureau of Labor Statistics (BLS) reports that positions for all construction managers are expected to increase faster than average between 2018 and 2028.
+Construction safety managers made a mean annual salary of $103,110 as of 2018, according to the BLS.